EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/contribute.md

 !!! note
     `EnergyModelsBase` should not include everything.

-    The aim of the framework is to be lightweight and extensible by the user.
+    The aim of the framework is to be lightweight and extendable by the user.
     Hence, feature requests should only include basic requirements for the core structure, and not, _e.g._, the description of new technologies.
     These should be developed outside of `EnergyModelsBase`.